Finnitio/06-EQ-Optimizer/README.md

 {
    "name": "three_way_baseline",
    "sample_rate": 192000,
+   "manufacturer": "generic",
    "ways": [
       {
          "name": "TT",
          "file": "input/TT.frd",

+      ### Manufacturer profiles (`manufacturers.json`)
+      - The main config’s `manufacturer` field selects one of the profiles defined in `manufacturers.json` (either the copy next to the project file or the default at the repo root).
+When omitted it falls back to the built-in `generic` RBJ cookbook formulas.
+      - Each profile entry looks like this:
+        ```json
+        {
+           "name": "minidsp",
+           "description": "MiniDSP-style presets",
+           "filters": {
+              "peq": { "gain_limit_db": 12, "q_min": 0.2, "q_max": 20 },
+              "shelf": { "gain_limit_db": 12, "slope_scale": 0.9 },
+              "allpass": { "q_scale": 0.95 }
+           }
+        }
+        ```
+      - Filter-specific dictionaries are merged with each block’s parameters before designing the biquad.
+This makes it easy to enforce gain/Q limits, scale slopes, or tweak default formulas per manufacturer.
+Set `enabled: false` to globally bypass a filter type for a given profile.
          "color": "green",
          "filters": [
             { "type": "linkwitz-riley", "mode": "lowpass", "order": 4, "freq": 350 },